Kayla Brady: 1982–83, 1986–92

 Kayla is first introduced to the show in 1982 as Roman Brady's younger sister and a nurse who works at University Hospital.
 Kayla shares a past relationship with Mike Horton, and also dates David Banning.
 She is involved with Chris Kositchek and loses her virginity to him.
-However, Kayla leaves town in 1983 when Chris cannot commit to her.
+Kayla leaves in 1983 when Chris cannot commit to her.

 Kayla returns to Salem in 1986 with Mary Beth Evans in the role after Steve Johnson is hired to scare her away from Cleveland.
 Accepting a job offer from Tom Horton, Kayla establishes a low income clinic on the riverfront and continues to cross paths with Steve.
 The two help orphans Max and Frankie find a home with Kayla's parents, and later go on the run together when Steve's former paramour Britta Englund is killed.
 When Orpheus kidnaps Marlena, the "Three Knives" tattoos shared by Steve, Bo, and Britta, become an important clue in the story, with Steve and Kayla traveling to Stockholm to help Roman unravel the mystery.

 In 1987, Kayla helps Adrienne Johnson find work at the Emergency Center, not knowing she is actually Steve's long lost sister.
 Steve and Kayla are torn apart when Steve tries to take the fall for a traumatized Adrienne's killing of their abusive father, Duke, but her memories of the incident return before he could be sentenced.

 Later in the year, Kayla goes on the run with Steve when he is framed for the shooting of Senator Harper Deveraux.
 After returning to Salem, Steve and Kayla finally make love for the first time.
 After Steve is cleared, Harper hires Kayla to be his son Jack's nurse.
 An old friend of Kayla's, Jack falls in love with her.
 Steve knows how happy Kayla makes a dying Jack, who is secretly another sibling whom Jo Johnson had placed up for adoption.
 Devastated by Steve's rejection, Kayla marries Jack in the hopes it would help his health.